By Sterling McGinn

 The venue serves meals during breakfast, lunch and dinner and will be open year-round.
 A wide variety of appetizers, along with burgers, sandwiches, desserts and other options are available on the menu.

 The building is made up of two parts; the Wheel House Diner, and the Goatlocker Saloon.
 The front portion is strictly a diner, and the back area is the bar and restaurant.
+They’ve also installed thermoplastic drive thru markings to make it easier for customers on the go.

 Guests might wonder just how the Goatlocker Saloon received its name.
 Before the days of modern ships, sailors traveling long distances kept goats aboard their vessels as a source of comfort.
 Chief Petty Officers were given the same sleeping quarters as the goats, and it became an area to escape from other crew and officers.
 Signs explaining what a goat locker is are posted along the walls of the restaurant and saloon.